osctl - command line interface for container management.

 and resides in its own ZFS dataset.
 Containers are usually created from

-images, see IMAGES
+images, see IMAGES.

-An image is a tar archive generated e.g. by ct export
+An image is a tar archive generated e.g. by ct export or built using the

-utility.
+osctl-image utility.
 It contains container configuration and filesystems.

-be automatically downloaded from remote repositories over HTTP using ct new
+be automatically downloaded from remote repositories over HTTP using ct new.

 vpsAdminOS comes with one such repository preconfigured, it can be browsed